JimmyKuruvilla/photoServer/README.md

 -- spacebar to be pause start and then stop.
 -- read EXIF data and rotate photos accordingly.
 -- remove media html `content` classes

+TODO
+1. use express 5
+2. simplify routing as much as possible
+3. convert to react + vite
+4. use typescript